richardmonteslemus/eds-213-job-risk/README.md

 - See `requirements.txt` for full session info including package versions

 Acknowledgement:
 The code and content for this analysis were developed as part of EDS 213 – Databases and Data Management in the Bren School of Environmental Science and Management Master of Environmental Data Science Program.
-This course is led by Kelly Dodge and co-led by Greg Janée.
+This course is led by Julien Brunt Greg Janée.